Lose a limb or die? Thousands of wounded in Gaza face difficult decisions

 “My whole life has changed,” said Nabahin, speaking from his bed at Al-Aqsa Martyrs Hospital in Deir al-Balah.
 “If I want to take a step or go somewhere, I need help.”

-The World Health Organization (WHO) and the Health Ministry in Hamas-ruled Gaza say amputations have become common during the 12-week war between Israel and Hamas, but could not provide precise figures. .
+The World Health Organization (WHO) and the Health Ministry in Hamas-ruled Gaza say amputations have become common during the 12-week war between Israel and Hamas, but might not provide precise figures. .
 At the Deir al-Balah hospital, dozens of recent amputees are in various stages of treatment and recovery.

 Sean Casey, a WHO official who recently visited several hospitals in Gaza, said the severe lack of vascular surgeons — the first to respond to trauma injuries and the best positioned to save limbs — is increasing the likelihood of amputations.